jeffbass/imagezmq/docs/FAQ.rst

 **imageZMQ** users have raised a number of questions in multiple forums (GitHub issues, emails, pull requests and responses to my PyCon 2020 presentation).
-(right now, this FAQ is a prototype / template that I will be adding actual content to in the next few weeks).
+Here are some Frequently Asked Questions and answers.
+If you have a question that is not listed here, I suggest you start a new issue.
+You will likely get an answer from me or another imageZMQ user in a few days.

 .. contents::